rokf/vis-golang/README.md

 The fourth feature is a `gout` command (go outline).
 It opens `fzf` with a list of lines containing type or function definitions of the current file.
 When an entry is chosen the cursor appears on the line of its definition.

+The fifth feature is a `goswap` command which swaps the currently open file with its counterpart (test/implementation).
+Lets say that you're working on a file named `abc.go`, `goswap` will replace it with `abc_test.go` and vice versa.

 ## Installation

 First clone the repository into your config folder: